 Then there’s what it might be able to do to protect the brain from degeneration.

 While there hasn’t been enough research on this subject to rule conclusively in favor of curcumin as an effective treatment for some of the major brain issues seen in doctor’s offices, research shows turmeric may even dissolve amyloid plaques (complex protein structures), which can possibly help to protect the brain.

 Here’s another exciting benefit associated with curcumin use:

-A study conducted by Auburn University showed curcumin was actually much more effective at helping treat to improve blood sugar better than commonly used prescriptions.
+A study conducted by Auburn University showed curcumin was actually much more effective at helping improve blood sugar better than commonly used prescriptions.

 In fact, it was so good at improving blood sugar that it was shown to be 400 times more effective than one of the leading brand names at activating AMPK (which improves insulin sensitivity).

 Other studies also indicate curcumin as a powerful catalyst for better blood sugar.

 If you want to see how well curcumin helps improve blood sugar I invite you to look through examine.com’s website and see all of the studies they have collected there for your research.

 Here’s How To Get Tons Of Curcumin In Your Diet

 Like I mentioned above, there’s no way to get therapeutic amounts of curcumin in your diet by eating turmeric alone.